-At My International Office we can assist in securing your visas, booking accommodation, building your itineraries and setting meetings or even leading a delegation to market for a visit.
-We also run regular training both in person and online which can be viewed here.
+At My International Office, we can assist in securing your visas, booking accommodation, building your itineraries and setting meetings or even leading a delegation to market for a visit.
+We also run regular training both in-person and online.

-If you would like to discuss any of the points above or require further information please contact us on email@example.com or +44(0)7792313724 to have an informal discussion.
+If you would like to discuss any of the points above or require further information please contact us at email@example.com or +44(0)7792313724 to have an informal discussion.